HengAnnYa/id-assignment-1/README.md

 ## Technologies Used

-This project uses css and html.
+This project uses javascript, css and html.

 ## Testing